pwil3058/cli_test_tool/README.md

 Lines that begin with a "$" are interpreted as a command to be run.

-Lines following $ lines that begin with a ">" are interpreted as the expected output on the commands stdout.
+Lines following $ lines that begin with a ">" are interpreted as the expected output on the command's stdout.

-Lines following $ lines that begin with a "!" are interpreted as the expected output on the commands stderr.
+Lines following $ lines that begin with a "!" are interpreted as the expected output on the command's stderr.

 Lines following $ lines that begin with a "?" are expected to contain an integer that is the expected return value for the command.